 10.7.2.
 The Company gives no undertaking whatsoever as to the suitability of the Goods for the purposes of the Buyer and it is incumbent upon the Buyer to ascertain in advance of making an offer to purchase that the Goods will meet its needs.
 The Buyer must take particular care when intending to use the Goods for a purpose other than that for which it was originally manufactured that it will be both safe and feasible to do so.
 In such cases the original manufacturer or distributor should always be consulted.

 10.7.3.
 The Buyer should be aware that the Goods may have been modified from its/their original specification and the Buyer should therefore conduct a thorough examination of the Goods to ensure that the Goods are fit for the intended purpose.

 11. CONSEQUENTIAL LOSS

-The Company shall not be liable for loss of profit, damage to plant, the cost of carriage, freight or other services, expenditure incurred on the Goods supplied, or for any consequential loss or damage sustained by the Buyer by reason of any breach of contract or negligence on the part of the Company or its agents.
+The Company shall not be liable for loss of profit, damage to plant, the cost of carriage, freight or other services, expenditure incurred on the Goods supplied, or for any indirect or consequential loss or damage sustained by the Buyer by reason of any breach of contract or negligence on the part of the Company or its agents.

 12. ASSIGNMENT OF GUARANTEE